ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 [Prof. Spiropulu: “Perhaps it does not have to be either/or.”](https://twitter.com/tensornerdo/status/1513572421839642624)

-Quantum teleportation, as we see it, is occurring exclusively on a quantum information basis.
-So this vision paper starts from the first principle the LHC is entirely energized by the 4D spacetime Einstein- Maxwell electromagnetic stress-energy momentum density pressure tensor and its ATLAS CMS detectors measure only 4D electromagnetic energy density tensor pressure quantum field information.
+Quantum teleportation, according to 4D GEM EOS, can only be occurring exclusively on a quantum information basis.
+The first principle for which being the LHC is entirely energized by the 4D spacetime Einstein-Maxwell electromagnetic stress-energy momentum density pressure tensor and its ATLAS CMS detectors measure only 4D electromagnetic energy density tensor pressure quantum field information.

-The present radical new idea computationally reproduces QED 0D→4D spatially-extended photon-electron soliton gauge group observables to all 31 & 34 decimal places for all wavelengths and energy levels [5] via Schwinger local field operator Dirac-Einstein-Maxwell gravitoelectromagnetic stress-energy momentum computationally dualistic energymass density pressure tensor field integrations.
+The present radical new idea computationally reproduces QED 0D→4D spatially-extended photon-electron soliton gauge group observables to all 31 & 34 decimal places for all wavelengths and energy levels [5] via Schwinger local field operator Dirac-Einstein-Maxwell gravitoelectromagnetic stress-energy momentum computationally dualistic energy/mass density pressure tensor field integrations.

 Measurable along Feynman path integrals Noether probability current ranging compressive through rarefactive of the cosmological constant vacuum energy momentum density pressure Λ spanning all the factors in the relativistic energy equation in all cases greater than zero energy-mass gap.

-2. Singular Complex System Conjecture (SCSC)
+Singular Complex System Conjecture (SCSC)

 The radical idea is based on the conjecture there exists a singular mathematically possible universal complex system of the 4D spacetime dimensions, physical constants, laws, holographically bound energymass